sourcehut-mirrors/chawan/doc/css.md

    displayed, while content that spills out of a scroll container on the Y axis is clipped.

+### `position: fixed`, `position: sticky`

+To keep the document model static, these do not change their position based on the viewport's scroll status.
+Instead:

+* `position: sticky` is treated as `position: static`, except it also behaves as an absolute position container.
+* `position: fixed` is placed at the bottom of the document.

+Right now, `position: fixed` is always positioned at the bottom of the root element's margin box.
+This breaks on pages that overflow it (e.g. by setting `height: 100%` on the root element), so it will be moved to the bottom of its overflow box in the future.

 ### Color correction

 Some authors only specify one of the foreground or the background color,